DanielleInkster/web_crawler/README.md

 9. When the queue is empty, the crawl function is terminated.

 10. The site map is returned to the CrawlerManager.

-11. Due to the nature of this test, the site map is formatted and printed to the console, including execution time.
+On termination, execution time is also printed.